 The Foreign Ministry and the Academy of Finland jointly fund the Academy’s development research.
 The research projects are usually multi-annual.
 The application instructions are available on the development research pages of the Academy of Finland’s website.

 The Foreign Ministry also provides funding for international research institutions and their projects.
-They include the Nordic Africa Institute and the European Centre for Development Policy Management (ECDPM) as well as the European Development Report (ERD).
+They include the Nordic Africa Institute and the European Centre for Development Policy Management (ECDPM).

 In addition, the Foreign Ministry supports research institutes and programmes of various multilateral organisations, such as the World Bank’s Knowledge for Change Programme (KCP) and the United Nations University World Institute for Development Economics Research (UNU-WIDER).
 Development research is also supported as part of the country strategies and regional programmes of the Ministry for Foreign Affairs.